Beaver Island (Lake Michigan): The Mormon Kingdom

-Strang was elected to the Michigan House of Representatives in 1853 and again in 1855.
+After first decreeing eleven days before the election that, "every Gentile family must come to the harbor and be baptized into the Church of Zion or leave the island within ten days", Strang was unanimously elected to the Michigan House of Representatives in 1853 and again in 1855.
 He founded the first newspaper in Northern Michigan, the Northern Islander.
-During his tenure in the Legislature, he made the island the center of the new County of Manitou, which included the Beaver Islands, Fox Islands and North Manitou and South Manitou Islands, and had its seat at St. James in Beaver Island.
-The state of Michigan abolished Manitou County in 1895 (see below).
+During his tenure in the State Legislature, he made the island the center of the new County of Manitou, which included the Beaver Islands, Fox Islands and North Manitou and South Manitou Islands, and set the county seat at St. James in Beaver Island.
+The State of Michigan, however, abolished Manitou County in 1895 (see below).